mkallies/notes/devops/ci-cd.md

-# Continue Integration / Continuous Deployment
+# Continue Integration / Continuous Deployment / Continuous Delivery

 ## From git to your server